William Hill Gray: Career

 Llangollen, Cuthbert Powell's former estate.
 "Baker's detectives" dug up Gray's cellar looking for bank deposits on October 14, 1863, as well as stole meat, corn and a buggy harness, which prompted Gray two weeks later to move to Leesburg and take possession of "Knox's house."
 On November 4, "Yankees" took 12 cattle Gray valued at $1000 and three days later took a riding mare.
 On June 4, 1864, Gray was taken prisoner and sent to Washington D.C., but permitted to return home on parole on August 13.
 However, he returned to Washington on August 22 and was finally released on September 1, 1864.

 Following the American Civil War, on June 1, 1865, Gray was selected as one of Loudoun County's 27 gentleman justices of the peace (who jointly ruled the county in that era), and his fellows elected him as their president on July 10, 1865, with the remaining new officials being Charles P. Janney as county clerk, Samuel C. Luckett as sheriff, William B. Downey as Commonwealth attorney and Samuel Ball as commissioner of revenue.
 The following day, Gray requested George K. Fox Jr., the county court's clerk, to return the records entrusted to him to the county.
 On August 3, 1865, Gray traveled to Richmond to retrieve bank assets, and on September 5 and 6, 1865 traveled to Washington to release his land.

 Later that year, Gray again became one of Loudoun County's two representatives in the Virginia House of Delegates, alongside R.M.
-Bentley (who had also served a single term 1859–1861, as well as been another of the 27 postwar gentlemen justices), but again was not re-elected.
+Bentley (who had also served a single term 1859–1861, as well as being another of the 27 postwar gentlemen justices), but again was not re-elected.
 During that second legislative stint, on November 28, 1865, Gray sold Locust Hill and three other parcels for the benefit of creditors, and on May 1, 1868, that foreclosure trustee conveyed Locust Hill to R. Beverley Clark.
 He lived many of his final years in the household of his daughter Frances, and her wealthy farmer husband, William Beverley.